 In addition to his involvement in the Civil Rights Movement, Hurst served two four-year terms on the Jacksonville City Council and is responsible for a number of “firsts” in the Jacksonville Community.
 He is: one of the first thirteen national recipients of the Corporation for Public Broadcasting Television Fellowships; the first Black to co-host a television talk show in Jacksonville on PBS Channel WJCT; the first Black male hired at the Prudential South Central Home Office in Jacksonville, Florida; and the first Black to serve as the Executive Director of the State of Florida’s Construction Industry Licensing Board.

 Hurst is also the recipient of numerous awards including: the Clanzel T. Brown Award from the Jacksonville Urban league, the James Genwright Sr. Humanitarian Award presented by the Lincoln-Douglas Memorial Emancipation Proclamation Association, Inc, and The Dr. Mary McLeod Bethune Visionary Award present by the Bethune-Cookman University National Alumni Association.
 Hurst speaks extensively on racism and civil rights.
 Hurst speaks extensively on Civil Rights, Black History, and Racism, and he is the recipient of numerous recognitions and awards.
-He was the keynote speaker for the Baptist Ministers’ Martin Luther King Breakfast this year…the keynote speaker for the 2010 City of Jacksonville’s 23rd Annual Martin Luther King Breakfast, and also gave the Keynote address at the 2013 Nassau County Annual Martin Luther King Breakfast…and was the keynote speaker for the 2013 Florida Civil Rights Hall of Fame Induction Ceremony.
+He was the keynote speaker for the Baptist Ministers’ Martin Luther King Breakfast this year…the keynote speaker for the 2010 City of Jacksonville Dr. Martin Luther King Breakfast… the keynote speaker for the 2014 Nassau County Branch of the NAACP Dr. Martin Luther King Breakfast…and was the keynote speaker for the 2013 Florida Civil Rights Hall of Fame Induction Ceremony.

 Regardless of what you have heard or seen about sit-in demonstrations, it was never about eating a hot dog and drinking a Coke.
 It was always about human dignity and respect.